 The Minsk Convention and the Kiev Treaty state that the contracting parties provide each other with assistance by performing procedural actions, namely compiling and sending documents, conducting searches, conducting expert examination, and sending and delivering exhibits.

 On the national level, the Civil Procedure Code establishes that Ukrainian courts may assist foreign courts with, inter alia, witness examination and the conducting of expert examination.
 However, such assistance should be denied if it may cause the infringement of Ukraine's sovereignty or threaten its national security, or if it is outside the jurisdiction of the court.

 viii Access to court files

-Members of the public who are not parties to the particular case do not have a right to access the files of that case unless they prove that respective case directly relates to their rights, interests, freedoms or obligations.
+Members of the public who are not parties to a particular case do not have a right to access the files of that case unless they prove that respective case directly relates to their rights, interests, freedoms or obligations.
 Basic information about pending cases in various courts can be accessed online by the general public.
-Such information concerns identities of the parties to a dispute, the subject matter of the dispute and court hearing dates.
+Such information concerns the identities of the parties to a dispute, the subject matter of the dispute and court hearing dates.
 The court hearings are public unless the court decides to hear a case in camera to protect confidential or other sensitive information.

 At the same time, final court decisions on merits as well as various procedural rulings are publicly accessible online in the Unified State Register for Court Decisions.
 This database contains electronic versions of all decisions rendered by the Ukrainian courts of all levels starting from approximately mid-2006.

-However, owing to the data protection rules, the mentioned electronic versions of court decisions hide names and another personal data of individuals, such as information on bank accounts, addresses and vehicle registration numbers.
+However, owing to the data protection rules, the mentioned electronic versions of court decisions hide names and any other personal data of individuals, such as information on bank accounts, addresses and vehicle registration numbers.
 Persons seeking to obtain an undisclosed court decision must prove to the court that such decision directly relates to their rights, interests, freedoms or obligations.

 ix Litigation funding